I’m a firm believer that we can’t reduce anxiety by thinking ourselves out of it. Instead, we have to take action.

 The more you do it and your body improves, the better you’ll feel about yourself too.

-If you can’t make it to a gym, there is loads you can do at home, even without any equipment.
+If you can’t make it to a gym, there are loads of bodyweight exercises you can do at home, even without any equipment.

 2) Go for a walk or a run